Why It Works

 Spread remaining spinach mixture evenly over the top.
-Sprinkle with remaining mozzarella and Comté cheese and drizzle with remaining white sauce.
+Sprinkle with remaining mozzarella and Comté or Emmentaler cheese and drizzle with remaining white sauce.
 Spread into an even layer with a rubber spatula.

 Cover tightly with aluminum foil.
 Bake for 20 minutes.
 Remove foil and continue baking until bubble and lightly browned, about 20 minutes longer.
 Let rest at room temperature for 5 to 10 minutes, then slice and serve.

-Large casserole dish or lasagna pan, food processor
+Large baking dish or lasagna pan, food processor